eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 viewpoint, this may also imply guaranteeing a User sole control over sensitive cryptographic material (e.g., private keys) related to their PID and/or (Q)EAA, including the use cases for electronic identification and creating a signature or seal.
-EUDI Wallet Providers provide Wallet Unit Attestation (WUA).
+Wallet Providers provide Wallet Unit Attestation (WUA).

-EUDI Wallet Providers are responsible for ensuring compliance with the requirements for EUDI Wallets.
+Wallet Providers are responsible for ensuring compliance with the requirements for EUDI Wallets.

 ### 3.3 Person Identification Data (PID) Providers

 PID Providers are trusted entities responsible to:

-- verify the identity of the EUDI Wallet User in compliance with LoA high requirements,
+- verify the identity of the User in compliance with LoA high requirements,

-- issue PID to the EUDI Wallet in a harmonised common format, and
+- issue PID to the Wallet Unit in a common format, and

 - make available information for Relying Parties to verify the validity of the PID.